modo-studio/SugarRecord/README.md

 # Contributing

-## Trello board :white_check_mark:
-We :heart: love transparency and decided to make the Trello board that use for organization public.
-You can access it [here](https://trello.com/c/BovsGc0E/4-contribution-document).
-You can check there the upcoming features and bugs pending to be fixed.
-You can also contribute proposing yours.

 ## Support

 If you want to communicate any issue, suggestion or even make a contribution, you have to keep in mind the flow bellow: